NSXBet/blazesub/README.md

 - [**Performance Analysis**](PERFORMANCE.md) - Detailed performance metrics and comparisons
 - [**MaxConcurrentSubscriptions Guide**](USER_GUIDE_MAX_CONCURRENT_SUBS.md) - Optimizing message delivery to multiple subscribers

-> **Note**: BlazeSub is currently transitioning to generic types for message data.
-The examples in this README show the new generic API, while some internal components and tests are still being updated.
-Refer to the [examples section on pkg.go.dev](https://pkg.go.dev/github.com/NSXBet/blazesub#pkg-examples) for the most up-to-date usage patterns.

 ## 📝 Quick Start

 ### With basic []byte messages